s-vdg/s-vdg.github.io/content/event/workshop-on-nonlinear-dynamics-–-symmetry-networks-attractors/index.md

 ---
 title: Workshop on Nonlinear Dynamics – Symmetry, Networks, Attractors
 abstract: >-
-  I am coorganizing the Workshop on Nonlinear Dynamics – Symmetry, Networks, Attractors.

-  We will highlight, recount, and discuss historic and, most prominently, recent developments in the mathematical research subject of nonlinear dynamics and bifurcations with a particular focus on methods exploiting underlying structures.
+  The workshop will highlight, recount, and discuss historic and, most prominently, recent developments in the mathematical research subject of nonlinear dynamics and bifurcations with a particular focus on methods exploiting underlying structures.

   The Workshop on Nonlinear Dynamics will be held at the University of Hamburg from July 24 until July 26, 2024.